Karlovo Valley: History

 The valley had been continuously inhabited since the Neolithic as evidenced by the remains of a settlement near Karlovo dated to the 6th millennium BC.
 It was part of a developed local Bronze Age culture.
 The Dabene Treasure dated to the second half of the 3rd millennium BC was discovered near the homonymous village.
-It consists of over 15,000 small pieces of finely crafted gold and is considered to had been linked to the ancestors of the Thracians.
+It consists of over 15,000 small pieces of finely crafted gold and is considered to have been linked to the ancestors of the Thracians.

 In the Middle Ages there were several settlements and monasteries in the region that were part of the First and Second Bulgarian Empire.
 It was conquered by the Ottoman Turks in the aftermath of the Bulgarian–Ottoman wars in the late 14th century.
 By the 19th century the valley, and especially the towns of Karlovo and Sopot, became a prosperous economic hub and a major center of the Bulgarian National Revival.
 Many important leaders of the Bulgarian awakening were born in Karlovo Valley, including revolutionary and national hero Vasil Levski, writer and national poet Ivan Vazov, general Vladimir Vazov, encyclopedist Ivan Bogorov, enlightener Hristo G. Danov, entrepreneurs Evlogi Georgiev and Hristo Georgiev, and many others.